Ocklawaha Prairie PSGHA

 This brochure is designed to provide the public with information and a summary of regulations pertaining to hunting and other recreational use on the Ocklawaha Prairie Public Small Game Hunting Area (PSGHA).
 Regulations that are new or differ substantially from last year are shown in bold print.
 Area users should familiarize themselves with all regulations.
 For exact wording of the wildlife laws and regulations, see the Florida Fish and Wildlife Conservation Commission’s wildlife code, on file with the Secretary of State and state libraries.
 This brochure, quota application worksheets and the Florida Hunting Regulations handbook should provide the information necessary for you to plan your hunting activities.
-These publications are available from any Commission office, county tax collector and at MyFWC.com.
+These publications are available at MyFWC.com.

 Persons using PSGHAs are required to have appropriate licenses, permits and stamps.
 The following persons are exempt from all license and permit requirements (except for the Migratory Bird Hunting and Conservation Stamp [federal duck stamp], Ocklawaha Prairie waterfowl quota permit and Ocklawaha Prairie snipe quota permit): Florida residents who are 65 years of age or older; residents who possess a Florida Resident Disabled Person Hunting and Fishing Certificate; residents in the U.S. Armed Forces, not stationed in Florida, while home on leave for 30 days or less, upon submission of orders; and children under 16 years of age.
 Children under 16 years of age are exempt from the federal duck stamp.
 Anyone born on or after June 1, 1975 and 16 years of age or older must have passed a Commission-approved hunter-safety course prior to being issued a hunting license, except the Hunter Safety Mentoring exemption allows anyone to purchase a hunting license and hunt under the supervision of a licensed hunter, 21 years of age or older.